thewanderer41/rpi-latex-thesis/README.md

+*Just want to get started?
+See the [rpi-thesis-template](http://github.com/gonsie/rpi-thesis-template) repo!*

 # Resources for Writing a Thesis at RPI

 The official LaTeX Thesis class file for RPI is maintained by dotCIO and can be found here: